+Keeping in view the needs and requirements of the students.
 The College has introduced several reforms in Continuous Internal Evaluation (CIE) of students.
 Reforms in CIE at the Institutional Level form an integral part of teaching and learning process.
 Students are made aware of the evaluation process by holding meetings and arranging orientation programmes.
 Our Teaching Plan also contains evaluation procedures.
 Results are put up on Notice Boards.
 Results are analysed by class tutors after every test.
 Pass percentage of each course is calculated by dividing the total number of students appeared and passed in each course.
-The performance of the students is monitored by the Principal and the necessary feedback is given to the concerned faculty members.
-The Principal conducts Review Meetings department wise to give necessary feedback for the Progress Reports and improvement of students' performance.
+The performance of the students is monitored by the principal and the necessary feedback is given to the concerned faculty members.
+The principal conducts Review Meetings department wise to give necessary feedback for the Progress Reports and improvement of students' performance.
 Parents Meetings are regularly held.
 The college is keen on monitoring the performance of the students and forwarding reports to the Parents.
 Progress Reports are sent by the tutors to the parents after each of the test.
 Parents/ Guardians are advised to note the performance of their wards and take remedial measure if needed.
 Whenever necessary, the tutor shall recommend the visit of the parent to the college for a discussion about the Remedial Classes which are conducted for the slow learners and absentees.
-Remedial classes are also arranged for students who participate in Sports, NSS and NCC activities.
+Remedial classes are also arranged for students who participate in Sports, NSS and NCC activities for all round personality development.